 At Surrey Fire and Rescue Service we are fortunate to have the support and commitment of volunteers.

-Surrey Fire and Rescue Service serves diverse and ever-changing communities, with a wide range of risks such as residential, commercial and industrial premises, and large areas of common and heathland.
+Surrey Fire and Rescue Service (SFRS) serves diverse and ever-changing communities, with a wide range of risks such as residential, commercial and industrial premises, and large areas of common and heathland.

 Fire Volunteers come from all backgrounds and walks of life, and offer their skills, time and knowledge to deliver a variety of important roles, and their dedication helps to provide invaluable support to the communities and our colleagues within Surrey.

 Our K9 Fire Patrol is a wildfire prevention group run by our Wildfire and Rural Prevention Officers at Surrey Fire and Rescue Service.
 Members of the group work alongside Surrey Fire and Rescue Service, providing eyes and ears (and wagging tails!) across the Surrey countryside, delivering a wildfire prevention message.